 The search fee varies according to which International Searching Authority is chosen.
 You must choose between IP Australia, the United States Patent and Trade Mark Office, the European Patent Office or the Korean Intellectual Property Office.
 In the US, the search fee varies according to the size of the applicant organisation.

 For a breakdown of costs, see the PCT International fee schedule.

-If you file your Treaty application with IPONZ, we will calculate the fees and advise the amount to be paid.
+- If you file your Treaty application and select IPONZ as the Receiving Office, we will calculate the fees and advise the amount to be paid.
 Your payment will be in New Zealand dollars and is required within one month.